International Undergraduate Pathways Program (iUPP)

 • Copies of official transcripts in English translation from all high schools and post-secondary institutions attended.

-• English Language Requirement: Successful completion of University Transfer Program (iUPP), or EGC EAP Level 3, or recognized English Proficiency Tests (IELTS 6.0, TOEFL 70).
+• English Language Requirement: Successful completion of International Undergraduate Pathways Program (iUPP), or EGC EAP Level 3, or recognized English Proficiency Tests (IELTS 6.0, TOEFL 70).

-Students will be registered at EGC and receive 30 transferable academic credits and a certificate upon the successful completion of University Transfer Program (iUPP) .
+Students will be registered at EGC and receive 30 transferable academic credits and a certificate upon the successful completion of International Undergraduate Pathways Program (iUPP).

 Resources and Materials

 Each course outline contains a list of suggested texts and learning resources, but these are not exhaustive.
 A large number of excellent English for Academic Purposes resources at the CEFR B2/C1 level have been published by British and North American publishers.
-University Transfer Program (iUPP) instructors may wish to use these in their courses or supplement suggested course texts with these materials.
+International Undergraduate Pathways Program (iUPP) instructors may wish to use these in their courses or supplement suggested course texts with these materials.
 Titles include:

 Beatty, K. (2018) Leap 3 New Edition, Listening and Speaking.
 Pearson, ISBN 978-2-7613-8569-5.